• Skip to primary navigation

 • Grilled Shrimp - Lightly seasoned seafood enhances the meal's fresh and spicy profile.

-• Pickled Vegetables – Their briny brightness cuts through the richness and adds layers of flavor.
+• Pickled Vegetables - Their briny brightness cuts through the richness and adds (see spicy kimchi cabbage salad for fermented tang).

 How to Store and Reheat Leftover Spicy Rainbow Chopped Salad